π² Buying a Bike Through Your Limited Company: What You Need to Know

 Best for Employees

-This is a very tax-efficient way to for employees to get a bike.
-The business signs up with a scheme provider (e.g. BHN Extras), and employees sacrifice part of their salary (over 12 months) in exchange for use of the bike.
+This is a very tax-efficient way for employees to purchase a bike.
+The business signs up with a scheme provider (e.g. BHN Extras), and employees sacrifice part of their salary (usually over 12 months) in exchange for use of the bike.

 At the end, the employee pays a small ownership transfer payment (typically 3β7% of the bikeβs original value) to take ownership after a further three years.

-As the employer, you can set a cap on bike value (we suggest Β£1,000 including equipment).
+As the employer, you can set a cap on bike/equipment value (we suggest Β£1,000).

 β Pros:

-Employees save tax β income tax and NI savings currently range from 26%β47%
+Employees save tax β for the 2025/26 tax year, income tax and NI savings currently range from 26%β47%

 Employer saves on Employerβs NI (if applicable and not covered by the employers allowance)